Change Instance Generation Logic

 Dependent Change Instances

-Dependent Teams is described in detail in Service Definition.
+Dependent Teams are described in detail in Service Definition.

 When a consumer's submission generates a change instance for a service that has dependent teams, each dependent team will also receive an additional change instance.